Watershed Report Card

 Conservation Authority watershed report cards report on the state of Ontario’s watersheds so residents are aware of their local conditions and also so that informed decisions can be made to ensure the ongoing resiliency and sustainability of our water and land resources.
 This is a reporting process that gets scientific information to local decision-makers in watersheds across Ontario.

-This year, for the first time ever, Conservation Authorities are reporting on local watershed conditions using a standardized set of indicators and evaluation, focusing on surface water quality, forest cover and groundwater quality.
-The Conservation Authority Watershed Report Cards are being launched to celebrate Canada Water Week – March 18 – 22, 2013.
+Conservation Authorities report on local watershed conditions using a standardized set of indicators and evaluation, focusing on surface water quality, forest cover and groundwater quality.
+The Conservation Authority Watershed Report Cards are being launched to celebrate Canada Water Week – March 19 to 22, 2018.
 They report on surface and groundwater quality in addition to forest conditions.

 To get a look at the provincial picture, visit Conservation Ontario’s Watershed Checkup webpage.